namanraina16/Faculty-Hiring-Graph-Database-Mining/README.md

 - `/results`: CSV contains network DAG for Computer Science along with other attributes.
 The rest are resultant files displaying predicted university ranking based on two algorithms - Page Rank and Minimum Violation Rankings (a type of Monte Carlo Markov Chain algorithm) as described in the research paper.

 - `/scripts`: Python files to parse text files into CSV as well as to implement both algorithms.
-CQL files to run Cypher queries to load the network or find the shortest weighted path between nodes on the network using the Neo4j software.riable configurations
+CQL files to run Cypher queries to load the network or find the shortest weighted path between nodes on the network using the Neo4j software.
-## Description